R. M. Williams: Personal life

-From Welsh ancestors, his maternal grandfather Richard Mitchell being from Cornwall, Reginald Murray Williams was born to Joe Williams and his wife.
+From Welsh ancestors, his maternal grandfather Richard Mitchell being from Cornwall, Reginald Murray Williams was born to Joe Williams and his wife on 24 May 1908.

 When he was 10 years old, Williams' family moved to Adelaide so that he and his two sisters could attend school there.
 School did not agree with him and so, at 13, Williams packed his swag and left for the land he loved.
-At 18 he started work as a camel driver and spent three years trekking through the Australian desert, living with Aboriginal Australians and learning to survive the harsh conditions.
-During the Great Depression in Australia, R.M. returned to Adelaide, where he met Thelma Ena Cummings, who would become his first wife.
+At 18, he started work as a camel driver and spent three years trekking through the Australian desert, living with Aboriginal Australians and learning to survive the harsh conditions.
+During the Great Depression in Australia, Williams returned to Adelaide, where he met Thelma Ena Cummings, who would become his first wife.
 After they married, they settled in South Australia's Flinders Ranges and had six children.

 After the marriage broke up in the 1950s, Williams purchased 55 ha of land behind Yatala Labour Prison, South Australia.
-There, R.M. constructed a homestead, planted vineyards and thousands of roses, and ran rodeos on the floodplain of Dry Creek.
-When the land was compulsorily acquired during the time of former State Premier Sir Thomas Playford, R.M. left South Australia for his Rockybar property in Eidsvold, Queensland, vowing never to return to South Australia.
+There, Williams constructed a homestead, planted vineyards and thousands of roses, and ran rodeos on the floodplain of Dry Creek.
+When the land was compulsorily acquired during the time of former State Premier Sir Thomas Playford, Williams left South Australia for his Rockybar property in Eidsvold, Queensland, vowing never to return to South Australia.